 Note: Only Salary Deferrals and Temple Contributions rolled over from a 403(b) qualified church plan are eligible for parsonage in retirement for ordained clergy.

 I recently created a trust, how do I update this change with Fidelity?

 Beneficiary information can be updated via the Profile link in NetBenefits or by faxing a completed Beneficiary Designation form to the Retirement Administrator in the ACC main office.
 You are able to specify up to 4 different Beneficiary Types: a person, an estate, an organization, a trust.

 What are the annual administrative fees for this plan?

-In addition to the fees charged by the various fund providers, the ACC charges an administrative fee, currently $300.00 per year, divided into quarterly deductions from each participant account.
-Fidelity Investments charges a record keeping fee, currently $102 per year, divided into quarterly deductions from each participant account.
-Beginning in 2018, the administrative fee will be waived for new participants in their first two years of employment.
+In addition to the fees charged by the various fund providers, the ACC charges an administrative fee, currently $380.00 per year, divided into quarterly deductions from each participant account.
+Fidelity Investments charges a record keeping fee, currently $96.00 per year, divided into quarterly deductions from each participant account.
+As of 2018, the administrative fee will be waived for new participants in their first two years of employment.